Court orders ban on harmful pesticide, says EPA violated law

 Chlorpyrifos was created by Dow Chemical Co. in the 1960s.
 It remains among the most widely used agricultural pesticides in the United States, with the chemical giant selling about 5 million pounds domestically each year through its subsidiary Dow AgroSciences.

-Dow did not respond to an email seeking comment.
-In past statements, the company has contended the chemical helps American farmers feed the world “with full respect for human health and the environment.”
+Gregg Schmidt, a spokesman for Dow, said chlorpyrifos is a critical pest management tool used in countries around the world.

+“We will continue to support the growers who need this important product,” Schmidt said.

-Chlorpyrifos belongs to a family of organophosphate pesticides that are chemically similar to a chemical warfare agent developed by Nazi Germany before World War II.
+Chlorpyrifos belongs to a family of organophosphate pesticides that are chemically similar to a nerve gas developed by Nazi Germany before World War II.

 As a result of its wide use as a pesticide over the past four decades, traces of chlorpyrifos are commonly found in sources of drinking water.
 A 2012 study at the University of California at Berkeley found that 87 percent of umbilical-cord blood samples tested from newborn babies contained detectable levels of the pesticide.